carla-simulator/carla/Docs/tuto_first_steps.md

 CARLA provides a library of vehicles to fill your simulation with traffic.
 Browse the vehicle models in the [CARLA vehicle catalogue](catalogue_vehicles.md).

-You can see all available blueprints by filtering the blueprint library for vehicles.
+You can see all available vehicle blueprints by filtering the blueprint library.

 ```py
 for bp in world.get_blueprint_library().filter('vehicle'):